emlm244/MicroBitSnakeGame/README.md

 ### Setting Up the Game

-To start playing the `MicroBitSnakeGame` on your Micro:Bit, follow these steps:

 1. Connect your Micro:Bit to your computer.
 2. Download the code from this repository.
 3. Upload the code to your Micro:Bit using the Micro:Bit website or your preferred IDE.